1976 Memorial Cup: New Westminster Bruins

 The New Westminster Bruins coached by Punch McLean, represented the Western Canada Hockey League at the 1976 Memorial Cup.
 This was the Bruins second consecutive appearance at the tournament.
 New Westminster was the best regular season team in the WCHL during the 1975-76 season, earning a record of 54-14-4, registering 112 points.
 The Bruins were the highest scoring team in the league, recording 463 goals, while they allowed the fewest goals in the WCHL, allowing 247 goals.
 In the WCHL quarter-finals, the Bruins swept the Brandon Wheat Kings five games to zero.
 In the WCHL semi-finals, the Bruins remained undefeated, as they beat the Victoria Cougars with four wins and a tie in their five game series.
 New Westminster defeated the Saskatoon Blades four games to two, with a tie, to capture the President's Cup for the second straight season, earning a berth in the 1976 Memorial Cup.

 Fred Berry led the Bruins in scoring, as he scored 59 goals and 146 points in 72 games.
 He ranked fifth in overall league scoring.
 Rick Shinske ranked fifth in league scoring, as he had 52 goals and 143 points in 70 games.
 Shinske led the club in post-season scoring with seven goals and 30 points in 17 games.
 Steve Clippingdale scored 51 goals and 117 points in 72 games to rank third in team scoring.
 In the post-season, Clippingdale scored a team high 15 goals and had 29 points in 17 games.
 Mark Lofthouse scored a team high 68 goals during the regular season, while adding 48 assists for 116 points in 72 games.
-On defense, Barry Beck emerged as a force, as he scored 19 goals and 99 points in 68 games, while accumulating 325 penalty minutes.
+On defence, Barry Beck emerged as a force, as he scored 19 goals and 99 points in 68 games, while accumulating 325 penalty minutes.
 Beck was recognized as one of the top prospects for the 1977 NHL Entry Draft.
-Fellow defenseman Brad Maxwell also scored 19 goals and 99 points in 72 games played as he also emerged as a top pick for the 1977 NHL Entry Draft.
+Fellow defenceman Brad Maxwell also scored 19 goals and 99 points in 72 games played as he also emerged as a top pick for the 1977 NHL Entry Draft.
 Clayton Pachal scored 41 goals and 98 points in 65 games, as the Bruins had seven players with 98 or more points during the season.
 In goal, Carey Walker had the majority of playing time, earning a record of 28-6-2 with a 3.21 GAA and .900 save percentage in 38 games.
 Walker was named as the Top Goaltender in the league.
 Bruins head coach Punch McLean was named Coach of the Year.

 The 1976 Memorial Cup was the second berth in Bruins franchise history.
 New Westminster lost to the Toronto Marlboros 7-3 in the final game of the 1975 Memorial Cup.